OCDEV/OCDEV/README.md

 **Talking about Personal Stuffs:**

 - 👨🏽‍💻 I’m currently working on ATT Bot Applications!
-- 🌱 I’m currently learning to be a more sophisticated Web & Game Developer;
+- 🌱 I’m currently learning to be a more sophisticated Web Developer;
 - 💬 Ask me about anything about what I do, I am happy to help;
 - 📫 How to reach me: OC01#0416 Discord;